The conservation of the 1690 ‘spinetta ovale’ by Bartolomeo Cristofori - an approach based on an archaeological analogy

-Very often the parts that have already become detached or unglued are the ones that are the most useful for analysis.
+Very often the parts that have already become detached or unglued are the ones that are the most useful for analysis and study.

 My thanks to Gordon Thomas of the Archaeology Department of the University of Edinburgh for drawing my attention to these points and for providing information about the excavation site in the Valley of the Kings in Egypt.

 This site was excavated by Kent R. Weeks in one of the most exciting and publicized digs of modern archaeology.
 See Kent R Weeks, The Lost Tomb: the Greatest Discovery at the Valley of the Kings Since Tutankhamun, (1999).
-This is an inexpensive book available online from Amazon giving both a relatively detailed account of the excavation as well as the philosophy of modern archaeology.
+This is an inexpensive book available online from Amazon giving both a relatively detailed account of the excavation as well as a good account of the modern philosophy of archaeology.